takahirohonda/docker-command-line-workout/README.md

 # Build the image
 docker build -t my-app .

-# Start the container with port apping.
+# Start the container with port mapped to 3000.
 docker run -dp 3000:3000 my-app

 # Stop the container